 Strategically located in Northern UAE, Emirates RDF treates waste coming from the emirates of Ajman and Umm Al Quwain, contributing to the U.A.E’s strategic objective of landfill diversion of least 75% by 2021 and it helps cement plants in decreasing their use of fossil fuels.

-Emirates RDF, a partnership between water treatment expert Besix, Finnish group Griffin Refineries and Ajman-based Tech Group Eco, starts production of alternative fuel, Refuse Derived Fuel (RDF), at the company’s facility in Umm Al Quwain UAE.
+Emirates RDF, a partnership between construction expert Besix, Finnish group Griffin Refineries and Ajman-based Tech Group, starts production of alternative fuel, Refuse Derived Fuel (RDF), at the company’s facility in Umm Al Quwain UAE.